ClimateChangeInstitute/anttframework/AntT/README.md

 To deploy the site contained by the war file to Tomcat, copy the war file into the Tomcat `webapps` directory.

+## Other

+1. Will be linted with bootlint on every release (see https://github.com/twbs/bootlint)

 <!--  LocalWords:  mvn AntT WebContent CSS JDK PostgreSQL README md